-- 4.3.15 The Committee acknowledged that the modelling of the identification strategies made assumptions necessary about the value of a QALY gained that could be considered an acceptable use of NHS resources.
-The Committee acknowledged this to be £20,000, as modelled, because there were no additional factors, as referred to in the 'Guide to the methods of technology appraisal' (see www.nice.org.uk), that could be considered to increase this value in this situation: that is, in primary prevention where an asymptomatic group of adult patients with a high number needed to treat to avoid a fracture is under consideration. - 4.3.16 The Committee discussed a number of concerns surrounding other issues that were not represented in the model but which may have had an impact on the cost-effectiveness estimates.
-These included: possible long-term adverse effects of bisphosphonates on the formation of new bone; the probability that more GP time would be involved in identifying women with risk factors associated with osteoporosis; the likelihood that DXA scanning outside a clinical trial environment would not be as effective as in the clinical trials: and the possibility that the proportion of women who experience side effects may exceed the model's base-case assumptions.
+- 4.3.16 The Committee acknowledged that the modelling made assumptions necessary about the value of a QALY gained that could be considered an acceptable use of NHS resources.
+The Committee considered that women who have already sustained an osteoporotic fracture live with the pain and distress caused by the fracture.
+The Committee considered that women with an osteoporotic fracture constitute a different population from the primary prevention population and that there were some factors that justified considering a higher ICER range in line with the 'Guide to the methods of technology appraisal' (see www.nice.org.uk). - 4.3.17 The Committee discussed a number of concerns surrounding other issues that were not represented in the model but which may have had an impact on the cost-effectiveness estimates.
+These included: possible long-term adverse effects of bisphosphonates on the formation of new bone; the likelihood that DXA scanning outside a clinical trial environment would not be as effective as in the clinical trials; and the possibility that the proportion of women who experience side effects may exceed the model's base-case assumptions.
 Finally, the Committee noted that current discount rates used by the Treasury, the Department of Health and NICE result in a cost-effectiveness calculation less favourable to the drugs than the discount rates used in the analysis considered by the Committee.
-Although a quantitative analysis of the uncertainties surrounding all these issues was not available, the Committee agreed that, for first-line treatment with a bisphosphonate, these uncertainties could be collectively approximated through the sensitivity analysis for side effects (see section 4.3.14).
+Although a quantitative analysis of the uncertainties surrounding all these issues was not available, the Committee agreed that, for first-line treatment with a bisphosphonate, these uncertainties could be collectively approximated through the sensitivity analysis for side effects (see section 4.3.15).
 The Committee was persuaded, however, that the results of the sensitivity analysis need only apply to first-line treatment with a bisphosphonate, because many of the factors that led to the adoption of the sensitivity analysis did not apply for second-line treatment.